For a list of guests, performers, and attending professionals ordered by confirmation date, please click here.

 Stephen L. Antczak

-Eric R Asher
+Eric R. Asher

-Davey Beauchamp created Writers for Relief anthology series and the award nominated Amazing Pulp Adventures Radio Show.
+Davey Beauchamp created Writers for Relief series and the award nominated Amazing Pulp Adventures Radio Show.
 It was turned into a RPG: Scaldcrow Games and card game: Foxhammer Press.
-He hosts of "Gallifrey Pirate Radio," a podcast dedicated to Doctor Who and just wrote an essay for You and Who.
+He hosts Gallifrey Pirate Radio, a podcast dedicated to Doctor Who.

-Gregory S Berns
+Gregory S. Berns

-Ben J Boardman
+Ben J. Boardman

-Gwenda M Bond
+Gwenda M. Bond

 Gwenda Bond is the author of the young adult novels Lois Lane: Fallout and Girl on a Wire, among others.
 She has also written for the Los Angeles Times, Locus, and Publishers Weekly.
-Visit her online at www.gwendabond.com.

 Brian D. Bradley

 Bill Bridges is an award-winning writer and narrative designer of numerous games.
 He was one of the original developers of White Wolf’s World of Darkness and is the co-creator and developer of the Fading Suns science-fiction universe.
-He is a Fellow at Atlanta's Mythic Imagination Institute.

 Keith Brooks is an actor, writer, and director.
 An Atlanta native, he is most known for his work on The Walking Dead, Constantine, The ABC'S Of Death 2, and Stan Lee's Bean Dip Explains it All.